nicholaswmin/nicholaswmin/README.md

 substantial, it's philosophy is based around serious ideas that emerged in MIT and Berkley around the 80s(?), regarding software architecture design.

-The 2 schools can be summed up up very easily if personified as caricatures.
-One is your laid-back cousin who slaps some tape on the broken window; it more or less works.
-He then uses the time saved to get wasted at the bar.
-The end.

-Your other cousin wears turtlenecks and talks a lot about operas and ballets.
-This guy would be off the charts creepy on the sheer scale of his concocted pretentiousness alone - the problem is that that the  20 hours he wasted on a window-solution have produced an amazing looking window frame that looks as if it was commisioned by a woodworking artist that's been solely devoted to his craft for the past 30 years.

 Despite their similarities. `wruby` is written entirely procedurally.
 There is a clear *lack* of architecture and you can more or less describe it as a cooking recipe.